Cove Rangers F.C.: Back to back promotions and rise to League One

 In the 2018–19 season they were promoted to SPFL League Two for the first time in their history after defeating Berwick Rangers 7–0 on aggregate in the League Two play-off.

 In their first season in the SPFL, they won League Two after the season was terminated early due to the Coronavirus pandemic.
 This resulted in back-to-back promotions for Cove, with the club gaining promotion to SPFL League One for the first time.

 Promotion to the Championship

 In their first League One campaign, Cove narrowly lost out on promotion by 4 points to eventual winners Partick Thistle, finishing 3rd in the League and losing 4–3 on aggregate to Airdrieonians in the Play-offs.

-In the following season, Cove won the League One title by 7 points, only losing 3 league games all season, securing promotion to the Scottish Championship for the first time in their history.
+In the 2021–22 season, Cove won the League One title by 7 points, only losing 3 league games all season, securing promotion to the Scottish Championship for the first time in their history.
+This meant that Cove Rangers achieved three promotions in four seasons: from the Highland League in 2019, League Two in 2020, and League One in 2022.

+The 2022–23 Championship season saw Cove go into their final match against Greenock Morton one point ahead of Hamilton Academical at the bottom, however a 1–2 defeat at a foggy Balmoral Stadium coupled with a goalless draw for Hamilton at Arbroath meant that both Cove and Hamilton finished level on points but Cove were relegated to League One after just one season due to an inferior goal difference.